PapenfussLab/RothSchulze_pregnancy-gut-microbiome-T1D/README.md

 **Analysis_16S_dataset_upload.Rmd:** R markdown script with the code used to analyse the taxonomy 16S rRNA amplicon data.

 **Analysis_16S_dataset_uploadG.html:** Knitted html document corresponding to Analysis_16S_dataset_upload.Rmd with the complete analysis of the 16S rRNA amplicon data.

+*To view this file copy the address, go to https://htmlpreview.github.io/ paste and click enter.*

 **Mothers_OTU_AFilt1_Preg.RData:** Contains the input for the R script *Phyloseq_Mother_data_formating_16S.R:* in which I convert features into OTUs for the 16S data.